rafaelrcamargo/known.nvim/README.md

   <summary>UI (Neovim)</summary>

 - Less is more.
-  - The UI elements should have a pourpose, the focus is on the code, the UI should add information, relevant information.
+  - The UI elements should have a purpose, the focus is on the code, and the UI should add information and relevant information.
-- Less information does not mean ugly, raw or boring.
+- Less information does not mean ugly, raw, or boring.
 - Icons are not just pretty, they are also useful.
   - Predictable icons are better than text.
   - Icons are faster to read.